Boeing C-97 Stratofreighter: Design and development

 The C-97 Stratofreighter was developed towards the end of World War II by fitting a second lobe on top of the fuselage and wings of the B-29 Superfortress with the tail, wing, and engine layout being nearly identical.
 The XC-97 and YC-97 can be distinguished from the Boeing 377 Stratocruiser and later C-97s by the shorter fin, and later ones by the flying boom and jet engines on the tanker models.

 The prototype XC-97 was powered by the same 2200 hp Wright R-3350 engines as used in the B-29.
 The XC-97 took off for its first flight on November 9, 1944, just after the death of Boeing president Philip G. Johnson.

 On 9 January 1945, the first prototype, piloted by Major Curtin L. Reinhardt, flew from Seattle to Washington, D.C. in 6 hours 4 minutes, an average speed of 383 mph with 20000 lb of cargo.
 The tenth and all subsequent aircraft were fitted with the 3500 hp Pratt & Whitney Wasp Major engines and taller fin and rudder of the B-50 Superfortress.

-The C-97 had clamshell doors under its tail, so that two retractable ramps could be used to drive in cargo but was not a combat transport able to deliver to primitive forward bases.
+The C-97 had clamshell doors under its tail so that two retractable ramps could be used to drive in cargo, but it was not a tactical airlifter able to deliver to primitive forward bases.
 The doors could not be opened in flight, but could be removed to carry out air drops.
 The C-97 had a useful payload of 35000 lb, which could include two 2½-ton trucks, towed artillery, or light tracked vehicles such as the M56 Scorpion.
 The C-97 featured cabin pressurization, which made long flights more comfortable.

 The C-97 was developed into the civilian Boeing 377 Stratocruiser, a transoceanic airliner that could be fitted with sleeper cabins and featured a lower deck lounge.
 The first Stratocruiser flew on July 8, 1947.
 Only 56 were built.